 Shopping for the optimal mortgage can be an intimidating and seemingly difficult task, but it doesn’t have to be.

-On RATESDOTCA, you can easily compare the best mortgage rates in Canada and see which one best serves your financial interest.
+On RATESDOTCA, you can easily compare the best mortgage rates in Canada to find one that best serves your financial interests.
 We’re the only website in the country to display virtually all mainstream lenders that publicly advertise mortgage rates.
-The goal is simple: to provide you Canada’s ultimate one-stop mortgage shopping experience!
+Our goal is simple: to provide you with Canada’s ultimate one-stop mortgage shopping experience!